uidaholib/oral-history-collections-template/notes.md

 - There was a hallucination towards the end of smith_nellie_2.
 Fixed.
 - Fixed some hallucinations in settle_eugene_5.
 Mostly skipping chunks of dialogue.
 - Fixed minor hallucination in schupfer_otto_2

+### Areas of interest

+- All of the Catherine Mahon interviews